hackersanddesigners/wiki2print/wiki/README.md

 YOUR-WIKI2PDF-DDMAIN/wiki/index.php?title=Main_Page
 ```

-In the following sections we work with this file rigorously and have attached [our own cofiguration as an example](LocalSettings.example.php).
+In the following sections we work with the LocalSettings.php file rigorously and have attached [our own cofiguration as an example](LocalSettings.example.php).

-### User creation
+### Email and User creation

 ### Namespaces